thomas-shares/todo-app/README.md

-# Simple ToDo app in ClojureScript and reagent
+# Simple ToDo app in ClojureScript and Reagent
-This is a simple ToDo app in ClojureScript that uses Reagent.
-It also stores the ToDo list in the local storage of your browser, so the next time you visit the page the list will still be there.
+This is a simple ToDo app in [ClojureScript](https://github.com/clojure/clojurescript) that uses [Reagent](https://reagent-project.github.io/).
+It also stores the ToDo list in the [local storage](https://github.com/alandipert/storage-atom) of your browser, so the next time you visit the page the list will still be there.

 The list is stored in a set, so you can't have the same item twice in the list.